Ed94/gencpp/base/Readme.md

 * **gen_segemetned**: Dependencies go into gen.dep.{hpp/cpp} and components into gen.{hpp/cpp}
 * **gen_singleheader**: Everything into a single file: gen.hpp
 * **gen_unreal_engine**: Like gen_segemented but the library is modified slightly to compile as a thirdparty library within an Unreal Engine plugin or module.
 * **gen_c_library**: The library is heavily modifed into C11 compliant code.
-A segemented and single-header set of variants are generatd.
+A segemented and single-header set of variants are generated.

 Code not making up the core library is located in `auxiliary/<auxiliary_name>.<hpp/cpp>`.
 These are optional extensions or tools for the library.